William Wordsworth Poet & Writer

 They moved on to Rydal mount in 1813 and William and Mary stayed at this house until their deaths in 1850 and 1859.
 These homes are now protected under the National Trust and tourists can visit them and see how William and his family lived.

-William and his family are buried in the churchyard of St Oswalds Church in Grasmere and is one of the most visited literary shrines in the world.
+William and his family are buried in the churchyard of St Oswalds Church in Grasmere not far from the Sarah Nelson Gingerbread Shop.
+The church where Wordsworth is one of the most visited literary shrines in the world.
 One of his most famous poems called “Daffodils” or ” I wandered lonely as a cloud” was written after seeing the beautiful daffodils blowing in the breeze we believe around the shores of nearby Ullswater.